 When she finally does text him, he takes one last swig, and then proceeds to tuck the bottle into his vest pocket.

-He throws out the cigarette, rolls up the window, and makes sure that he has everything in his pockets before getting out of his car and heading toward the bar.
+He throws out the cigarette, rolls up the window, and makes sure that he has everything before getting out of his car and heading toward the bar.

-It’s a cool night out, with a layer of fog creeping into the city, slowly and assuredly.
-There are a few people out tonight, but not enough to make a crowd.
+It’s a cool night, a layer of fog creeping into the city, slowly – assuredly.
+There are a few people out, but not enough to make a crowd.
 Nick texts him just as he arrives at the bar next to the neon mermaid, her crooked smile looking down into the void, and sends along the address to a show that’s happening around midnight on the 2nd floor of a loft in the Fashion District.